ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Information Protection (AIP)
-- a cloud-based solution that helps organizations classify documents and emails
+- a cloud-based solution that allows organizations to label (watermark) content to detect, classify, and protect **documents** and **emails**
-- by applying labels and can help to protect them
+- **can not** encrypt:
+    - records in Azure SQL Database
+    - Azure storage account (to Encrypt stored data using the encryption service implemented in Azure services Encryption at Rest)
+    - network traffic (To encrypt network traffic, you need to configure TLS.)

 Azure Application Insights
 - an application performance management (APM) service, a service for sending telemetry information from application source code to Azure